FISCO-BCOS/FISCO-BCOS-DOC/en/docs/enterprise_tools/enterprise_quick_start.md

 This chapter introduces the operation method of one-click deployment of single agency with networking model of **2 agencies, 1 group, 4 nodes**.

-This turial is adaptable to the deployment of sinle agency building all nodes.
+This turial is compatible with the deployment of sinle agency building all nodes.
 For multi-agency deployment please read [Deployment Tool](../tutorial/enterprise_quick_start.md)。

 ## Download and install